How to mummify a pharaoh: A step-by-step guide

 As a result, they sought to discard it altogether.
 However, they needed to remove it without damaging the body.

-The same tool was then used to break up the brain into smaller segments, and then pulled out through the nose.
+This tool was then used to break up the brain into smaller segments, which were then pulled out through the nose.

-This must have been a messy and time-consuming task.
-It is worth noting that the removal of the brain was not always successful, and sometimes parts of the brain were left behind in the mummies.
+This would have been a messy and time-consuming task.
+The removal of the brain was not always successful however, and sometimes parts of the brain were left behind in the mummies.

-It was the only one that was left in the body during mummification and, even if parts of other organs still remain, it was more important that the heart was intact.
+It was often the only organ that was left in the body during mummification and, even if parts of other organs still remain, it was more important that the heart was intact.

 Step 4: Add some extra stuff...